 Consider Group Size and Composition

-Older participants often speak more slowly (and/or want to cover topics more thoroughly) than Millennial or Gen X participants, so we often schedule mini-groups (of 4-6 rather than 6-8 participants) to ensure there is time for everyone to share.
+Some older participants may speak more slowly (and/or want to cover topics more thoroughly) than Millennial or Gen X participants, so we often schedule mini-groups (of 4-6 rather than 6-8 participants) to ensure there is time for everyone to share.
 To account for this dynamic, we build an extra 10-15 minutes into the discussion guide.

 Additionally, due to more conventional gender roles observed by some older Boomers, we believe topics traditionally handled by men are better discussed in single-gender groups.
 For example. when talking about finances, home repairs, or car buying, recruiting males for one group and females for another will ensure no one’s opinions are stifled.